 Whilst you’re out and about, keep an eye out for some of the wonderful wildlife that call Russborough home.
 You may come across swans, foxes, badgers, hares and rabbits as you explore.
 Dogs are welcome at Russborough, where they will always find a bowl of water in the courtyard, but must be kept on lead.

 The 2000 metre beech hedge maze is a fascinating feature at Russborough.
 A statue of Cupid stands proudly on a column at the centre of the maze to help you find your way.
-Very popular with children, the maze is open every day of the week March-November.
 Harry Potter fans can combine a trip to the maze with an owl handling session in the National Bird of Prey Centre for an authentic Goblet of Fire experience.

 On a guided tour of the house, there is a beautiful view of the maze from the bathroom window upstairs.
 If you fancy attempting the Russborough House & Parklands maze, make sure that you obtain a token and map at reception and also bring your mobile phone with you just in case you lose your way.